codeboxed/audioRecorder-Android-Titanium-Module/README.md

 	stopRecordBtn.addEventListener('click', function(e) {

-		fileRecorded = audiorecorder.stop();	// The stop() method will return the file that was generated after the recording stopped.
+		fileRecorded = audioRecorder.stop();	// The stop() method will return the file that was generated after the recording stopped.

 	});